Type Conversions in C++ and Rust

 C++ Implicit Type Conversion

-There are also extra implicit promotion and narrrow rules for interger and float data types.
+There are also built-in promotions and narrowing rules for integers and floating-point types.

-Something worth noting is, there are possible conflicts between implicit type conversion and the overload functions.
+Something worth noting is the interaction between implicit conversions and overload resolution.

 template<typename T>